-Paul Graham enters his fourth season as the head coach at Cleveland State after being named to the position May 2, 2014.
+Paul Graham enters his fifth season as the head coach at Cleveland State after being named to the position May 2, 2014.

 During the 2016-17 season, Graham led the Viking men to their highest point total at the Horizon League Championships in four years (663) while the women’s team improved two spots from the year prior.